s1dd54rt5/kumo/README.md

 ![alt text](./screenshots/kumo-01.png)
 # Kumo CLI
-A CLI made in Go to fetch HTML pages from the internet.
+A CLI made in Go to fetch HTML pages from the internet!

 ## Features
 - Set custom path to store all your searched files